 where $U,\check U,W_2,...,V$ are independent standard uniforms, $\check\varphi, \hat\varphi, \psi_2,\ldots$ are certain functions, and the ellipsis after a list of arguments indicates the possible presence of other variables not in (\ref{EquationSelection2}).

-The following appears to be the most general criterion for deciding which variables to include in $\mathbf{X}$ (or not to include, in the case where $\mathbf{X}$ is empty) in order to secure the conditional independence of $\mathbf{\check X}$ and $\mathbf{\hat X}$ and hence the second identity in (\ref{EquationSelection1}):\footnote{It is due to Pearl; see pp.~\!17--8, 79--81 of \cite{Pearl2009a}, pp.~\!106, 114 of \cite{Pearl2009b}, and the earlier references provided in these sources.
+Pearl proposed what appears to be the most general criterion for deciding which variables to include in $\mathbf{X}$ (or not to include, when $\mathbf{X}$ is empty): If $\mathbf{X}$ has the following property, then it secures the conditional independence of $\mathbf{\check X}$ and $\mathbf{\hat X}$ and hence the second identity in (\ref{EquationSelection1}):\footnote{It is due to Pearl; see pp.~\!17--8, 79--81 of \cite{Pearl2009a}, pp.~\!106, 114 of \cite{Pearl2009b}, and the earlier references provided in these sources.
 We have not been satisfied with any proof of this result, but have not yet studied the more recent proof in \cite{Perkovic2018}.
 A computer program is almost a necessity if one is to apply the criterion to large models; for flexible software see \cite{TextorEtAl2016}.}